 The best treatment for concussion is to allow your brain to heal itself over time.
 Our team offers a number of supportive treatments focused on specific symptoms to help you feel better and safely resume normal activities.
 Depending on your symptoms, your treatment plan may include:

-- Getting plenty of uninterrupted sleep (after an initial observation period)
+- Lots of sleep.
+Get plenty of uninterrupted sleep (after an initial observation period).

 If you are suffering from post-concussive syndrome, our team of providers will work with you to develop a treatment plan that incorporates carefully monitored exercise, therapy to improve balance, coordination and sport-specific skills, and speech or occupational therapy to assist with specific problems.